aeshashah25/web-dashboard/README.md

 npm start
 The server will typically run on http://localhost:3000.

+for bckend:
+cd backend(in other terminal)
+node server.js
+show on 5000/api/organization
 Open the application in the browser: Go to http://localhost:3000 to view the web-based dashboard.

 2. Description of Implemented Features: